jimhigson/oboe.js/writing/main/2_Introduction.md

 wishing to provide a higher-level REST service than the one it aggregates.
 The left sequence represents the most commonly used pattern in which the client does no inspection of the response until it is complete.
-The shaded arrows in the right sequence illustrate the concept of receiving a response as a sequence of small fragments whereas the darker arrows on the left represent the concept of the response as a one-off event
+The shaded arrows in the right sequence illustrate the concept of receiving a response as a sequence of small fragments whereas the darker arrows on the left represent the concept of the response as a one-off event \label{enhancingrest}](images/rest_timeline.png)
-\label{enhancingrest}](images/rest_timeline.png)

 Figure shows way of thinking about service, not differences in service itself

 As seen the \ref{enhancingrest} example, may be aborted once the data needed has been identified.

-Right has better pacing of requests with 4 being made at roughly equal intervals rather than a single request and then a rapid burst of 3.
+The cadence of the right sequence has better pacing of requests with 4 being made at roughly equal intervals rather than a single request and then a rapid burst of 3.

 Despite the enthusiasm for which SOA and REST in particular has been adapted, I believe this model isn't being used to its fullest potential.